wilas/vbkick/examples/POSTINSTALL.md

 Of course you can also mix these methods.

-Open Source mean freedom – enjoy that freedom and choose best solution for you.

 ### adm_postinstall.sh - used in both postinstall methods

 Easy way to administer postinstall scripts.